rezaandwenhao/Reversi-AI-Cuda/README.md

 # Reversi-AI-Cuda
+In this project, we implemented AI for the game - Reversi.
+The AI has two levels, easy and medium.
+For each level, we implemented the sequential and parallel algorithms.
+We use C as our programming language for the game play and sequential parts and CUDA for parallel parts.
+More details can be found in the Project Write-up.
+There is a concrete analysis on the performance of AI at the end of the write-up.

 ## Acknowledgement
 The game logic is based on https://github.com/rodolfoams/reversi-c.
 We rewrote the code and implemented the AI players and the random player on top of its terminal user inputting steps.